equipter/mfkey32v2/README.md

 # Mfkey32 Version 2

 Mfkey32v2 extracts mifare classic keys from nonces collected during the authentication process.
-These nonces can be collected by emulating the credential to allow the reader to begin despensing the necessary information to begin extraction.
+These nonces can be collected by emulating the credential to allow the reader to begin despensing the necessary nonces to begin calculating keys.

+**Note: Nonce in computer terminology means "Number used once"**

 ## Acknowledgements

  - [Mfkey Base Code](https://github.com/rfidresearchgroup/proxmark3)